mapleandpine/nicmarson-website/app/_posts/blog/2014-04-04-styleguides-for-productivity.md

 ---
-layout: 02-post
+layout: 04-post
 title:  Boost your efficiency with a styleguide
 date:   2014-04-04 10:44:06
 categories:
 - blog
 ---
 A styleguide provides a branded look and feel to anything you produce.
 However, a web page is affected by many factors, including different devices, browsers, and screen sizes.
-We need a more robust guide for describing web creations.
+We need a more robust guide for describing web creations

 <!--more-->